-Ohio TechNet is part of the Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant program, a multiyear, nearly $2 billion investment in community colleges nationwide to expand targeted training programs for transitioning adults, especially veterans, the under-employed and those impacted by foreign trade.
+Ohio TechNet was a part of the Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant program, a multiyear, nearly $2 billion investment in community colleges nationwide to expand targeted training programs for transitioning adults, especially veterans, the under-employed and those impacted by foreign trade.

 Ohio TechNet community college partners worked with business and industry to upskill 2,200+ low-wage, low-skill workers and expand competency-based accelerated training pathways to in-demand jobs in advanced manufacturing.